neallred/nitpx/README.md

 export NIT_PX_TRUSTED="https://trusted.domain.com/"
 ```

-1. Run `cargo run --release` from a command line.
+*.
+Run `cargo run --release` from a command line, from the project root directory.
-1. For routes that have diverged, inspect the relevant `..._diff.png` image in the screenshot directory.
+*.
+For routes that have diverged, inspect the relevant `..._diff.png` image in the screenshot directory.
 Differences are marked in orange.

 [install_rust]: https://www.rust-lang.org/tools/install